RYG-Labs/Starknet-x-Farcaster/README.md

 ```
 ### Frame URI
 The Frame URI for accessing the added contract will be servername/contractAddress.
-The creator simply **casts** this link to Warpcast, enabling users to interact with the NFT Frame effortlessly.
+The creators simply **casts** this link to Warpcast, enabling users to interact with the NFT Frame effortlessly.